 Max has worked as a Farmer and Farm Manager at Camp Louise, and has previously assisted in Amir’s recruitment efforts.
 Max manages Amir’s social media and other communications efforts.

-Stef has been farming with Amir since 2013, as a Farmer, then Mentor, and now as the Program Director.
-Stef is responsible for all aspects of Amir’s summer programming, from interviewing and placing Farmers, to meeting with our Directors to help their their vision become reality.
+Stef has been farming with Amir since 2013, as a Farmer, then Mentor, Program Director, and now Board Member.
+Stef is responsible for advising Amir staff on all summer programming, from interviewing and placing Farmers, to meeting with our Directors to help their their vision become reality.